nikolaAV/Modern-Cpp/function/wrapping_lambdas/README.md

 ﻿# Adding polymorphy by wrapping lambdas into std::function It's natural that a STL container can't store completely different types if it has been  parametrized by the particular type.
 But however C++ allows the user to store any kind of function object, __only constraining to the call interface__, which takes a specific set of parameters.
-Example below illustrate how to solve this problem using std::function, which can act as a polymorphic wrapper around any lambda expression, __no matter if and what it captures__.
+Example below illustrate how to solve this problem using `std::function`, which can act as a polymorphic wrapper around any lambda expression, __no matter if and what it captures__.
 ```cpp
 struct circle
 {